Kadaknath Chicken Farming Project Report, Cost and Profits:

 Kadaknath Chicken Farming Project Report – Housing Management in Kadaknath Chicken Farming Business:

 For optimum Kadaknath breeding and for-profits, Kadaknath housing must have a room temperature of 20° to 26° C and with 50% to 70% humidity.
 Birds can survive well in temperatures between 16° to 35°C. Kadaknath chicken is housed or reared in a litter system or in cages.
 Sheds must be free from natural predators such as cats, dogs, snakes, predatory birds, and rats.
 Shed and surrounding areas must be free from flies and mosquitoes.
-Sheds must have comfortable housing conditions along with adequate light and proper ventilation during all seasons.
+Sheds must-have comfortable housing conditions along with adequate light and proper ventilation during all seasons.
 Before introducing chicks in the deep litter system, disinfect all watering equipment, feeders, and brooding equipment, spread around 2 to 4-inch clean litter material such as sawdust, wood shavings, chopped straw, and paddy husk on the floor.
 The floor must be flat with no sharp protruding objects or rocks.
 Sheds length can be of any size with a width not more than 30 feet wide.
 The center of the shed height can be from 10 to 15 feet in height and the sides should be 8 to 10 feet in height.
 Two-thirds of the side walls must be open with wire mesh and avoid side walls in a cage system.
 In the cage system, the height of the shed can 10 to 20 feet high and the height can vary depending upon the cage tier arrangement.
-The flooring of the house or shed must be of cement concrete.
-This will reduce disease problems and help in easy disinfection, maintenance, and cleaning, Depending on the farmer budget, poultry roof of the shed can be made of straw, coconut leaf or Palmyra leaf, asbestos, plastic or fiberglass, etc.
+The flooring of the house or shed must be cement concrete.
+This will reduce disease problems and help in easy disinfection, maintenance, and cleaning, Depending on the farmer’s budget, the poultry roof of the shed can be made of straw, coconut leaf or Palmyra leaf, asbestos, plastic, or fiberglass, etc.

 Kadaknath Chicken Farming Project Report – Brooder House:

 Prepare the brooder house by disinfecting before the chicks are introduced.
 Place cardboard of 16 inches height and 6 feet in diameter making a brooding area for the chicks to stay inside.
-Inside the brooding area cover the floor with several inches of dry husk, sawdust or peat moss.
+Inside the brooding area cover the floor with several inches of dry husk, sawdust, or peat moss.
 The brooding area or brooder house should be shielded from direct sunlight.
 For every 100 chicks require 250 W infrared lamps to keep the chicks warm.
-Divide the infrared lamps such a way each brooding house will have one light bulb.
+Divide the infrared lamps in such a way each brooding house will have one light bulb.
 Avoid heating the air or the room temperature, but just the brooding area where the chicks stay.
 Each chick of one to eight days old must have six to seven inches of free space in the brooding house.
 Supply feed and water as soon as the chicks are introduced or arrived.